VRConservation/neca/_sources/3_water.md

 benefit the participating community.
 The performance payout may be tied to achieving local business development, employment or poverty reduction goals.

-## Environmental Impact Bond Case Studies
+## Cases

 In the following section we review several of the growing number of environmental impact bonds that have been successfully negotiated throughout the country.
 Most are still at the implementation stages, but they demonstrate the broad applicability and flexibility of this potential solution to varying situations.

-### North Yuba River Watershed Forest Resilience Bond
+### North Yuba River

-Blue Forest Conservation launched its first Forest Resilience Bond pilot in
-2018, raising $4 million for a $4.
-million project to restore 15,000 acres of California’s North Yuba River
-Watershed.
-The repayment of the $ million investment came from reimbursable grants awarded by CAL
-FIRE, retained receipts from the US
-Forest Service, and a commitment from the Yuba Water Agency to make annual payments for 5 years (Figure
-1).
-The structure of the Forest
-Resilience Bond offered a compelling investment opportunity and a chance to diversify CSAA’s and Calvert’s portfolio, especially as future bonds come to market (Convergence, 2020).
+Blue Forest Conservation launched its first Forest Resilience Bond pilot in 2018, raising $4 million for a $4. million project to restore 15,000 acres of California’s North Yuba River Watershed.
+The repayment for the original investment came from reimbursable grants awarded by CAL FIRE, retained receipts from the US Forest Service, and a commitment from the Yuba Water Agency to make annual payments for 5 years (Figure 1).
+The structure of the Forest Resilience Bond offered a compelling investment opportunity and a chance to diversify CSAA’s and Calvert’s portfolio, especially as future bonds come to market (Convergence, 2020).

-### Colorado Wildfire Mitigation Environmental Impact Fund
+### Colorado Wildfire Mitigation

 Past fire suppression policies, drought conditions and beetle-infested forests have increased the threat of wildfire Southwest Colorado.
 Quantified Ventures’ Wildfire Mitigation Environmental Impact Fund is utilizing funding from